SymfonyCasts/solid/sfcasts/recommendations.md

 And if you don't know what any of this stuff means you can click on this little question mark is going to give you more details about what's going on.
 But.
-Even if you're done with it is you go back to where the function lets you can see the number two item on here is actually a composer auto load thing.
-So you may not know that one of the things that you're supposed to do when you run production is to run a special composer command that optimizes its auto loader.
+Even if you're done with it is you go back to where the function lets you can see the number two item on here is actually a composer autoload thing.
+So you may not know that one of the things that you're supposed to do when you run production is to run a special composer command that optimizes its autoloader.
 So this is right.
 Like if this were this is just something I didn't think about and it's got a recommendation over here that says hey this is probably something that you should do.